TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.24.md

 ---

-And they had been sent from the Pharisees.
+The ones who had been sent were from the Pharisees.